microfleet/core/packages/plugin-casl/README.md

 ### Service action

-Plugin extends `ServiceAction` inteface with `rbac` property with the `ActionRbac` type.
-This property allows to specify action level policy check.
+Plugin extends `ServiceAction` interface with `rbac` property with the `ActionRbac` type.
+This property allows specifying action level policy checks.

-The `plugin-casl` adds own handler on `Router.preAllowed` hook and relies on extended `req.auth` property with the `AuthInfo` type.
-This property should be set by one of the `auth` strategies.
+The `plugin-casl` adds its handler on the `Router.preAllowed` hook and relies on the extended `req.auth` property with the `AuthInfo` type.
+This property should provide one of the `auth` strategies.

 #### Example